A Simple and Adaptive Dispersion Regression Model for Count Data: DW Regression Model

+The analytical expression of the quantiles, combined with the chosen {$ log(-log) $} link function, offers a way of interpreting the parameters.
+Indeed, substituting Equation~(\ref{eq:q}) into Equation~(\ref{eq:median}) leads~to

 Thus, the regression parameters $\pmb{\alpha}$ can be interpreted in relation to the log of the median.
-This is in analogy with Poisson and NB models, where the parameters are linked to the mean.
-In particular, $\dfrac{\log\big(\log(2) \big) - \alpha_0}{\beta} $ is related to the conditional median when all covariates are set to zero, whereas $\dfrac{-\alpha_p}{\beta} $ , $ p=1, \ldots,P $, can be related to the change in the median of the response corresponding to a one unit change of $X_p$, keeping all other covariates constant.
+This~is in analogy with Poisson and NB models, for which the parameters are linked to the mean.
+In particular, $\dfrac{\log\big(\log(2) \big) - \alpha_0}{\beta} $ is related to the conditional median when all covariates are set to zero, whereas $\dfrac{-\alpha_p}{\beta} $, $ p=1, \ldots,P $, can be related to the change in the median of the response corresponding to a~one-unit change of $X_p$, keeping all other covariates constant.